Faq copyright visual arts/design

 Verbal agreements cannot be verified.
 Avoid trouble: put all agreements about royalties, licences, permission for publication, etc., down on paper.
 If the other party (producer, gallery, etc.) comes up with a contract, take the time to read it through carefully and if necessary to get expert advice about it.

-Stichting Beeldrecht is a copyright bureau for visual artists, photographers and illustrators.
-Stichting Burafo is a copyright bureau for photographers.
-These bureaus keep track of publications and have contact with organizations which have to do with copyrights regularly.
+Pictoright is a copyright bureau for visual artists, photographers and illustrators.
+This bureau keeps track of publications and has contact with organizations which have to do with copyrights regularly.
 If you are affiliated with a copyright bureau they can take care of a number of copyright matters for you, such as royalties and permission for publication.